rule/dependency

 How to snooze it

-You can disable this check until given time by adding a comment to it.
+You can disable this check until a given time by adding a comment to it.
 Example:

 # pint snooze $TIMESTAMP rule/dependency

-Where $TIMESTAMP is either use RFC3339 formatted or YYYY-MM-DD.
-Adding this comment will disable rule/dependency until $TIMESTAMP, after that check will be re-enabled.
+Where $TIMESTAMP is either RFC3339 formatted or YYYY-MM-DD.
+Adding this comment will disable rule/dependency until $TIMESTAMP, after which the check will be re-enabled.